1.2 million seek jobless aid after $600 federal check ends

 Last week, an additional 656,000 people applied for jobless aid under a program that has extended eligibility for the first time to self-employed and gig workers.
 That figure isn’t adjusted for seasonal trends, so it’s reported separately.

-All told, the Labor Department said Thursday that 31.3 million people are receiving some form of unemployment benefits, though the figure may be inflated by double-counting by states.
+The Labor Department said Thursday that a total of 31.3 million people are now receiving some form of unemployment benefits, though the figure may be inflated by double-counting by some states.

 A study released Monday by Cornell University found that 31% of those laid off or furloughed because of the pandemic had been laid off a second time.
 An additional 26% of people who were called back to work reported being told that they might lose their jobs again.

 After the springtime lockdowns, restaurants and bars had begun to reopen.
 Yet many soon had to re-close as viral cases surged, especially in the Sun Belt.
-In Texas, for instance, just 26% of bars were closed on June 21; two weeks later, the figure had shut up to 74%, though it has since come down slightly.
+In Texas, for instance, just 26% of bars were closed on June 21.
+Two weeks later, the figure had shut up to 74%, though it has since come down slightly, according to the data firm Womply.

 In Florida, whose tourism industry has been pummeled by the pandemic, John Brenner has lost his position as a hotel manager.
 A 38-year-old from Plantation, Florida, Brenner has now been out of work for four months.